pycon-mentored-sprints/community-handbook/docs/mentors/01-index.md

     Note you need to write the name exactly as it appears on the Discord channel (i.e. all lowercase and with `-` instead of spaces).
 This should work on any text channel in Discord.

 ![Duckly - discord bot screenshot](../images/../assets/images/duckly-bokeh.png)

-!!!info
-      Since Duckly does not have persistent text chats, we use both Discord and Duckly - let's keep Discord for text and Duckly for code walkthroughs and debugging.